kubernetes-sigs/prow/site/content/en/docs/components/external-plugins/netlify-preview.md

 ```

 Repositories that are listed under `external_plugins:` in the Prow
-configuration but missing from this file will receive a comment explaining
+configuration but missing from this file are ignored for `/retest` comments.
+For `/netlify-rebuild`, the plugin posts a comment explaining that no Netlify
-that no Netlify preview site is configured.
+preview site is configured.

 ## Required credentials